 Welcome to the Lake Trail Counselling Page!
 On this page, you will find information and links related to the field of counselling.

-We are currently publishing a weekly newsletter "Parenting in a Pandemic" as a response to COVID-19.
+We published a weekly newsletter "Parenting in a Pandemic" as a response to COVID-19.
 Please click on the images for full PDF editions and extra resources.

-The counselors at Lake Trail are ready to work with you, especially in this time of isolation.
-Please contact Jessica Kerekes Rinn (Jessica.email@example.com) or Jocelyn Schultz (Jocelyn.firstname.lastname@example.org).
+The counselor at Lake Trail is ready to work with you, especially in this time of isolation.
+Please contact Jocelyn Schultz (Jocelyn.email@example.com).